Humanitariansai/Bellman/Core_Components/README.md

-# Core Components for the Bellman Framework
+# Core Components for the Bellman Framework with Madison Application

 Based on the Bellman Framework's focus on integrating classical reinforcement learning with large language models, I've created a comprehensive set of core components essential for this project.
-These components are organized into logical categories with specific implementations, emphasizing application domains that connect to the previously discussed Dayhoff, Mycroft, and Popper frameworks.
+These components are organized into logical categories with specific implementations, emphasizing application domains that connect to the previously discussed Dayhoff, Mycroft, Popper, and Madison frameworks.

 ## 1. Bandit Integration Agents